Thinking differently this reporting season using Exchange Traded Options

 XYZ is currently trading at $25.40 a week prior to their results being published.
 The investor enters the below position;

-• The bought call option increases in value as it is now in-the-money, and will be worth an estimated $0.85
+• The bought call option increases in value as it is now in-the-money, and will have an estimated premium of $0.85.

 • The bought call options becomes worthless

-• The bought put option is now in-the-money and has increased in value to around $0.69
+• The bought put option is now in-the-money and will have an estimated premium $0.69.

 If XYZ releases their results and it meets market expectations, their share price then stays stable around $25.40,

-• The investor can consider selling to close both the call and put options to recoup some premium and time value before it gets closed to expiry
+• The investor can consider selling to close both the call and put options prior to expiry to recoup some premium.

-• The investor can also let both option positions expire worthless and absorb the loss of the premium paid that is $560.00
+• The investor can let both option positions expire worthless and for a loss of the $560.00 premium.

 Commonwealth Securities Limited ABN 60 067 254 399 AFSL 238814 (CommSec) is a wholly owned but non-guaranteed subsidiary of the Commonwealth Bank of Australia ABN 48 123 123 124 AFSL 234945.
 CommSec is a Market Participant of ASX Limited and Cboe Australia Pty Limited, a Clearing Participant of ASX Clear Pty Limited and a Settlement Participant of ASX Settlement Pty Limited